-- 1. Worksites and Related Infrastructure - County Government to enhance partnership with Micro and Small Enterprises Authority and other relevant stakeholders to provide adequacy of common manufacturing facilities and provide necessary worksite amenities including, reliable water supply, designated areas for solid waste disposal and affordable internet connection. - 2.
-Market Environment - County Government to partner with The National Treasury to enhance awareness and uptake of AGPO - County Government to enhance the mechanisms to protect MSEs against unfair competition by partnering with Competition Authority of Kenya, Anti-Counterfeit Agency, Kenya Revenue Authority, and other relevant authorities to curb practises such as counterfeiting, dumping and misrepresentation. - County Government in collaboration with relevant key stakeholders to enhance provision of quality infrastructure within market including roads and other necessary amenities to support MSEs market activities. - County Government in collaboration with State Department for Trade and other relevant stakeholders, devise sufficient strategies to promote cross county and international trade for MSEs. - 3.
-Technical Capacity - County Government to collaborate with Kenya Institute of Business Training, National Industrial Training Authority, and other relevant stakeholders to offer training and certification to MSEs to strengthen their skills development.
+- 1. Worksites and Related Infrastructure - County Government to enhance partnership with Micro and Small Enterprises Authority and other relevant stakeholders to provide adequate common manufacturing facilities and upgrade the worksites to improve water supply and provision of affordable and reliable internet connection. - 2.
+Market Environment - County Government to partner with The National Treasury to enhance awareness and uptake of AGPO. - County Government to enhance the mechanisms to protect MSEs against unfair competition by partnering with Competition Authority of Kenya, Anti-Counterfeit Agency, Kenya Revenue Authority, and other relevant authorities to curb practises such as dumping. - County Government in collaboration with State Department for Trade and other relevant stakeholders, devise sufficient strategies to promote cross county and international trade for MSEs. - 3.
+Technical Capacity - County Government to collaborate with relevant stakeholders, both government organizations such as Kenya Industrial Research and Development

-- County Government to collaborate with relevant stakeholders, both government organizations such as Kenya Industrial Research and Development Institute, Kenya Industrial Estates and Kenya Industrial Property Institute and other nongovernment stakeholders to ease access of incubation centres to enhance innovation and patenting. - 4.
-Governance and Regulatory Framework - County Government to endeavor to offer affordable acquisition and renewal of licenses and permits fees - County Government to collaborate with Ethics and Anti-Corruption Commission, the National Police, and other relevant stakeholders in addressing corruption. - County Government to create awareness on existing policies, and legislative framework and enhance participation of MSEs in the policy formulation process. - 5.
-Risk Preparedness and Management - County Government in collaboration with other relevant stakeholders to build capacity and awareness for MSEs on risk preparedness and management and uptake of social security including health and business insurance. - 6.
-Financial Inclusion - County Government to partner with formal financial institutions to promote financial literacy and use of non-traditional collaterals and enhance uptake of alternative sources of finances for MSEs. - County Government to raise awareness of Credit Guarantee Schemes in collaboration with participating financial institutions and other relevant stakeholders.
+Institute, Kenya Industrial Estates and Kenya Industrial Property Institute and other nongovernment stakeholders to ease access of incubation centres to enhance innovation and patenting.

+- 4. Governance and Regulatory Framework - County Government to create awareness on existing policies, and legislative framework and enhance participation of MSEs in the policy formulation process. - Risk Preparedness and Management - County Government in collaboration with other relevant stakeholders to build capacity and awareness for MSEs on risk preparedness and management. - 6.
+Financial Inclusion - County Government to partner with formal financial institutions to promote financial literacy among the MSEs, promote uptake of non-traditional collaterals and enhance uptake of alternative sources of finances for MSEs. - County Government to raise awareness on Credit Guarantee Schemes in collaboration with The National Treasury, participating financial institutions and other relevant stakeholders.